 The Governing Process

 The policymaking body of FPMA is the Executive Board (EB), which consists of the Executive Officers (EC), Component Presidents and representatives, and Past Presidents.
-The Executive Officers of FPMA include the President, First Vice President, Second Vice President, Treasurer, Secretary, and Immediate Past President.
+The Executive Officers of FPMA include the President, President-Elect, Vice President, Treasurer, Secretary, and Immediate Past President.
 Officers are elected at the General Membership Meeting that is conducted during the Science and Management Symposium (SAM), which is held each January.
 Committee members are appointed by the President and Board meetings are held throughout the year.
 The Executive Officers and staff transact the business of the Association between Board meetings.
 FPMA operates under an annual budget that is approved by the General Membership.

 To help serve its members better, the Association is divided into 23 Components.
 Component officers and members regularly schedule meetings throughout the year to discuss important local and state level issues and establish worthwhile programs and activities for the benefit of the members and local community.
 This organizational system assures rapid and direct communication between the individual components and FPMA.